South Orange Fire House

-The South Orange Fire Department, is located in South Orange, Essex County, New Jersey, United States.
+The South Orange Fire Headquarters is located in South Orange, Essex County, New Jersey, United States.
 The building was built in 1926 under the direction of architects, Arthur Dillon and Henry L Beadel.
 The building was added to the National Register of Historic Places on June 22, 1998.
-The building serves as the headquarters for the South Orange Fire Department.
-On April 22, 2002, the South Orange Fire Headquarters was closed due to the presence of asbestos throughout the structure.
+The building serves as the headquarters for the South Essex Fire Department.
+On April 22, 2002, the Fire Headquarters was closed due to the presence of asbestos throughout the structure.
 The building was renovated and reopened several years later.